Orders

 )

-# Sell order - sell 50% of BTC holdings
+# Sell order - sell 50% of BTC position at market price

 target_symbol="BTC",